zvictor/PocketFlow/cookbook/pocketflow-rag/README.md

 # Retrieval Augmented Generation (RAG)

 This project demonstrates a simplified RAG system that retrieves relevant documents based on user queries and generates answers using an LLM.
+This implementation is based directly on the tutorial: [Retrieval Augmented Generation (RAG) from Scratch — Tutorial For Dummies](https://zacharyhuang.substack.com/p/retrieval-augmented-generation-rag).

 ## Features